If you want a refund because of coronavirus:

 - within 7 days for a European flight – you can check what counts as a European flight on the EU’s website

-If something was cancelled that wasn’t a package holiday or European flight, check the terms and conditions to find out when you’ll get your refund.
+If something was cancelled that was not a package holiday or European flight, check the terms and conditions to find out when you will get your refund.

-It might take longer to get your refund at the moment because lots of people are asking for refunds.
+It might take longer to get your refund currently as there are lots of people asking for refunds.

 For more specific information visit the national Citizens Advice website.